Psychology: The study of the mind to understand behavior, thinking, and emotions in order to predict people’s actions.

 Daily practices, projects, and assessments will all have expected due dates once assigned.
 These will be graded in a timely fashion.
 Any missing practice or assessment will be entered as a “0”.
-Students will be given until one week from the end of the quarter/semester to turn everything in.
-To make up or reassess on a test the student will contact Mr. Nunemaker.
+Students will be given until one week from the end of a unit to reassess.
 To reassess on a test a student must have all practice assignments turned in and completed.

 Website: Make sure to join Mr. Nunemaker’s Google classroom page.
 All assignments and information related to the class can be found there.
 This is also the best place to keep up to date with what is going on in class, even when absent.
 Assignments will not only be titled, but numbered for easy reference when comparing grades to assignments.

 Email: Feel free to use google classroom or Mr. Nunemaker’s email if you have questions regarding any information needed for the class.